shader-slang/slang/docs/design/decl-refs.md

 }
 ```

-The reference to `a` in the body of `b` will be represented as a declaration refernece to `Cell::a` with a substitution that maps `[Cell::T => Cell::T]`.
+The reference to `a` in the body of `b` will be represented as a declaration reference to `Cell::a` with a substitution that maps `[Cell::T => Cell::T]`.
 This might seem superfluous, but it makes it clear that we are "applying" the generic to arguments (even if they are in some sense placeholder arguments), and not trying to refer to an unspecialized generic.

 There are a few places in the compiler where we might currently bend these rules, but experience has shown that failing to include appropriate substitutions is more often than not a source of bugs.